 Every mentor has struggles that the protégé never sees.
 The protégé might say with some hesitation, "My mentor can do this, but I don't know if I'll ever make it because I have problems with discipline (or doubt, or self-worth, or fatigue)."
-Ask your mentor to share her/his struggles, along with the success stories they re trying to teach.
+Ask your mentor to share his or her struggles, along with the success stories they're trying to teach.

 Many people do things well, but don't know how to tell another person how they did it.
 At one time they learned how to do a given exercise (an accounting practice, a writing style, a trick of the trade) but have long since forgotten how they do it.
-Look for a mentor who can tell you how and why s/he did, or didn't, do something.
+Look for a mentor who can tell you how and why he or she did, or didn't, do something.

 One Who Believes in Your Potential